-14.7 Fall and Spring Office Hours.
+- (d) The arbitrator cannot award tenure or promotion. - 14.6 Office Hours.
+Fall and Spring Office Hours.
 Office hours shall be posted.
-In order to accommodate reasonable student needs, faculty members shall normally maintain at least five (5) office hours per week, and shall also be available by appointment.

-14.8 Equipment.
-The University Administration shall make a reasonable and good-faith effort to provide and maintain an adequate inventory of technologically current equipment, and shall make a reasonable and good faith effort to obtain funding to provide for the replacement of obsolete equipment.

-14.9 Non-instructional Workweek.
-Scheduled hours for non-instructional faculty members shall not normally exceed forty (40) hours per week.

-14.10 The University Administration and UFF recognize that certain faculty members (who are covered by this Agreement) have annual assignments which include supervisory responsibilities.

-(a) The University Administration shall provide these supervisory faculty with notice(s) in writing of any changes relevant to labor agreements, statutes, rules, and policies affecting the working conditions and employees supervised by the faculty member.

-(b) In the event that a faculty member becomes involved in a disciplinary meeting or hearing of an employee supervised by the faculty member, the faculty member shall have the right for a UFF representative to be present to observe all meetings and hearings held to discuss the issue.
+In order to accommodate reasonable student needs, faculty members shall normally maintain at least five (5) office hours per week, and shall also be available by appointment. - 14.7 Equipment.
+The University Administration shall make a reasonable and good-faith effort to provide and maintain an adequate inventory of technologically current equipment, and shall make a reasonable and good faith effort to obtain funding to provide for the replacement of obsolete equipment. - 14.8 Non-Instructional Workweek.
+Scheduled hours for non-instructional faculty members shall not normally exceed forty (40) hours per week. - 14.9 The University Administration and UFF recognize that certain faculty members (who are covered by this Agreement) have annual assignments which include supervisory responsibilities. - (a) The University Administration shall provide these supervisory faculty with notice(s) in writing of any changes relevant to labor agreements, statutes, rules, and policies affecting the working conditions and employees supervised by the faculty member. - (b) In the event that a faculty member becomes involved in a disciplinary meeting or hearing of an employee supervised by the faculty member, the faculty member shall have the right for a UFF representative to be present to observe all meetings and hearings held to discuss the issue.

-14.11 Overload Assignments.
+14.10 Overload Assignments

-- (a) An overload assignment is defined as the assignment of duties in excess of the faculty member's full-time appointment. - (b) No faculty member shall be required to accept an overload assignment. - (c) An overload assignment shall be offered equitably and as appropriate to qualified faculty members in sufficient time to allow voluntary acceptance or rejection. - (d) The University Administration, at its discretion, may offer faculty members one of the following methods of compensation, or a choice between the two: - (1) Financial compensation of at least \$2,000 per credit hour for the overload appointment; or - (2) In exceptional circumstances, an equitable reduction in teaching assignment in the following academic year. - (e) Monetary compensation for overload assignments shall be paid from OPS, not salary dollars.
-OPS payments do not qualify for retirement compensation or credit, and no retirement compensation shall be provided for the portions of the faculty member's overload assignment made by OPS payment.
+- (a) An overload assignment is defined as the assignment of duties in excess of the faculty member's full-time appointment. - (b) No faculty member shall be required to accept an overload assignment. - (c) An overload assignment shall be offered equitably and as appropriate to qualified faculty members in sufficient time to allow voluntary acceptance or rejection. - (d) The University Administration, at its discretion, may offer faculty members one of the following methods of compensation, or a choice between the two: - (1) Financial compensation of at least \$2,000 per credit hour for the overload appointment; or - (2) In exceptional circumstances, an equitable reduction in teaching assignment in the following semester or academic year.

-14.12 Twelve Month Laboratory Lecturers - Teaching Assignments and Compensation Level.
+- (e) Monetary compensation for overload assignments shall be paid from OPS, not salary dollars.
+OPS payments do not qualify for retirement compensation or credit, and no retirement compensation shall be provided for the portions of the faculty member's overload assignment made by OPS payment. - 14.11 Twelve Month Laboratory Lecturers Teaching Assignments and Compensation Level.
 The teaching assignment for twelve (12) month laboratory lecturers in the natural sciences will be twelve (12) lab sections per year (normally five (5) labs in the Fall, five (5) labs in the Spring, and two (2) labs in the Summer).
-If a lab lecturer teaches more than twelve (12) labs during his/her twelve (12) month contract, then the overload payment for each lab exceeding the standard twelve (12) lab load will be \$4,800.00 per lab credit.
+If a lab lecturer teaches more than twelve (12) labs during their twelve (12) month contract, then the overload payment for each lab exceeding the standard twelve (12) lab load will be \$4,800.00 per lab credit.

-14.13 Banking Units for Course Releases
+14.12 Banking Units for Course Releases